ColumbusGoClub/ColumbusGoClub.github.io/README.md

 norms.html
 - [ ] have the co-created norms from the google doc load the html of this page
 - [ ] make this document editable by club members with approval from an admin
+- [ ] have a more official code of conduct, perhaps match the AGA